top of page

 Kindly click the button below to read our publication

-Ants vs Fig wasps
+Ants Vs Fig Wasps

-Tamil Nadu Agricultural University
+As a Senior Research Fellow - Tamil Nadu Agricultural University

-After my Ph.
-D, during my research days in the Museum of Tamil Nadu Agricultural University, I travelled throughout India for insect collections.
-On our expeditions, we discovered and made several new records of insects!
+After completing my Ph.D., during my research at the Insect Museum of Tamil Nadu Agricultural University, I traveled extensively throughout India for insect collections.
+During these expeditions, we discovered and made several new insect records.

-(reported for the first time in India)
+Saturnia cidosa, a moth reported for the first time in India.

-My Ph.D research in Tamil Nadu Agricultural University
+Ph.D research in Tamil Nadu Agricultural University

-The objectives of my Ph.D were as follows:
+The objectives of my Ph.D. were as follows:

-4) Identification of collected parasitoids through morphological characterization
+4. Identifying collected parasitoids through morphological characterization.

 Mymar Sp.